ocaml-gospel/gospel/docs/docs/getting-started/first-spec.md

 Let's write a Gospel formalisation of that contract.
 The contract starts with a header that names the arguments and the return value.
 We'll call the argument `c` and the return value `t`.
 Now we can mention them in the rest of the specification.
-The first property is a pre-condition of the function (we use the keyword `requires`), while the second and third ones are post-conditions (the keyword is `ensures`):
+The first property is a precondition of the function (we use the keyword `requires`), while the second and third ones are post-conditions (the keyword is `ensures`):